Back to Blog

 Eighty-seven percent of AI projects never make it to production.

-Companies are pouring billions into artificial intelligence, and nearly nine out of ten initiatives die somewhere between the demo that wowed the C-suite and the production deployment that was supposed to transform the business.
+Companies are investing billions in artificial intelligence, and almost nine out of ten projects fail somewhere between impressing the executives and implementing the system that was meant to change the business.

 This isn't a technology problem.
 It's a reality problem.

-The uncomfortable truth?
-Most AI projects fail because they were never designed to succeed.
-They were designed to check a box, impress a board, or keep up with competitors who are also quietly failing at the same thing.
+The harsh truth?
+Many AI projects fail because they were never meant to succeed.
+They were built just to check a box, impress a board, or keep up with competitors who are also quietly failing at the same thing.

-Years of experience building data infrastructure for mid-sized companies reveal a clear pattern: organizations that succeed with AI aren't necessarily more creative or better funded.
-The difference is a realistic understanding of AI as a tool that requires the right conditions to be effective.
+Years of experience building data infrastructure for mid-sized companies show a clear pattern: organizations that succeed with AI aren't necessarily more creative or better funded.
+The key difference is a realistic understanding of AI as a tool that needs the right conditions to work effectively.

 What Successful AI Projects Have in Common

-Every AI project that's delivered real ROI shares three characteristics.
-Miss any one of them, and you're buying lottery tickets.
+Every AI project that delivers real ROI has three key characteristics.
+Miss any one of them, and you're just gambling on luck.

 Clean, accessible data.

-This is the unsexy foundation that everyone wants to skip.
+This is the unglamorous foundation that everyone wants to avoid.
 AI models are pattern-recognition engines.
-Feed them garbage, they recognize garbage patterns.
-Feed them incomplete data, they make incomplete predictions.
-There's no algorithm clever enough to compensate for a data warehouse that looks like a junk drawer.
+Feed them garbage, and they recognize garbage patterns.
+Feed them incomplete data, and they make incomplete predictions.
+No algorithm is clever enough to fix a data warehouse that looks like a junk drawer.

 A specific, measurable problem.

 "We want to use AI" is not a business case.
 "We want to reduce invoice processing time from 4 hours to 20 minutes" is.
 The difference matters.
-Vague goals create vague projects that drift until someone mercifully pulls the budget.
+Vague goals lead to vague projects that drift until someone eventually pulls the budget.

 A clear definition of success.